 - Automated Driving Systems (ADS): Software components enabling autonomous operation

-In the proposed rule, BIS notes that the growing complexity of connected vehicle supply chains demonstrates the need for regulation to protect US national security, and the regulation will in turn “incentivize greater supply chain transparency for not only existing supply chains but also for developing supply chains.”
+In the run-up to the final rule’s announcement, BIS noted that the growing complexity of connected vehicle supply chains demonstrates the need for regulation to protect US national security, and the regulation would in turn “incentivize greater supply chain transparency for not only existing supply chains but also for developing supply chains.”

 Value Chain Management: A Strategic Imperative